 My newest web design project is making sure a website I am developing is at least “ADA Compliant.”
 I quickly learned this is not a straightforward as it seems.
 After several days of independent research, I phoned Cynthia Ng who presented for Novare Library and Florida Library Webinars on Auditing Your Website for Accessibility Compliance and Understanding How ADA Applies and Making Web Services Accessible for Everyone

 Through our conversation and my research, I created a list of resources I plan to use and feel I can recommend.
-The goal is to continually update this list as the project continues with information I learn and use.
+The goal is to continually update this list as the project continues with the information I learn and use.

 - HTML CodeSniffer.
 HTML CodeSniffer is a browser plugin that shows you errors and warnings for each page.

 - Cynthia Ng’s Blog Post Series on WCAG.
 The post puts the standards in an easy-to-understand language.
 The posts put understandable examples with the corresponding guideline.

 - Cynthia Ng’s Webinar on Accessibility.
 The webinar walks you through the standards and how to comply in a straightforward manner.

 - WCAG Standards – Quick Reference.
 One of the first things I have learned on this journey is the ADA doesn’t have the actual standards.
 The WCAG standards are the standards behind the ADA, Section 504, and Section 508.